Client-Side Attacks

 Cloud-native security encompasses several critical areas that organizations must address to protect their applications and data effectively:

-- Vulnerability Management: Regularly scanning for vulnerabilities in cloud-native applications and infrastructure is essential.
+Vulnerability Management: It is essential to scan for vulnerabilities in cloud-native applications and infrastructure regularly.
 Organizations can employ automated tools to detect and remediate vulnerabilities promptly.

-- Security Monitoring and Incident Response: Continuous monitoring of cloud environments enables organizations to detect security incidents early.
-Having an incident response plan in place ensures that organizations can respond effectively to security breaches.
+Security Monitoring and Incident Response: Continuous monitoring of cloud environments enables organizations to detect security incidents early.
+An incident response plan ensures that organizations can respond effectively to security breaches.

 Challenges in Cloud-Native Security